-Extra features and flexibility, such as performing different power-down options, different types of calibrations including system calibration, and software conversion start, can be selected by further writing to the part.
+Extra features and flexibility such as performing different power-down options, different types of calibrations including system calibration, and software conversion start can be selected by writing to the part.

-The AD7858/AD7858L contains a Control Register, ADC Output Data Register, Status Register, Test Register, and 10 Calibration Registers.
+The AD7853/AD7853L contains a Control register, ADC output data register, Status register, Test register and 10 Calibration registers.
 The control register is write-only, the ADC output data register and the status register are read-only, and the test and calibration registers are both read/write registers.
-The Test Register is used for testing the part and should not be written to.
+The test register is used for testing the part and should not be written to.

-Addressing the On-Chip Registers Writing
+Addressing the On-Chip Registers

+Writing

-A write operation to the AD7858/AD7858L consists of 16 bits.
+A write operation to the AD7853/AD7853L consists of 16 bits.
 The two MSBs, ADDR0 and ADDR1, are decoded to determine which register is addressed, and the subsequent 14 bits of data are written to the addressed register.
-It is not until all 16 bits are written that the data is latched into the addressed registers.
-Table I shows the decoding of the address bits while Figure 4 shows the overall write register hierarchy.
+It is not until all 16 bits are written that the data is latched into the addressed register.
+Table I shows the decoding of the address bits, while Figure 4 shows the overall write register hierarchy.